 Webhooks

-This a generic topic about webhooks.
-To see a concrete example, see the webhook tutorial.
+This page provides generic information about webhooks.
+For an example, see the webhook tutorial.

 Custom effects and webhooks allow you to send data from Talon.One to the platform of your choice.